Assignment 2

 • lonB = -91.187

-Part 2: Make an app
+Part 2: Create a client app

 <!DOCTYPE html>